Advising Guidelines

 Meeting with your Faculty Advisor

 When you meet with your faculty advisor, you will discuss not only your fall semester course plan, but also your educational goals, hopes and concerns at Wesleyan and beyond.
-Based on that discussion, you will have the opportunity to make changes to your schedule during the Adjustment period and Drop/Add.
+Based on that discussion, you will have the opportunity to add courses to your schedule during the Adjustment period and Drop/Add.
 Your faculty advisor will expect to meet with you several times during the semester to discuss other educational matters of importance, and you should feel free to check in with him or her as well.
 Advisors will have posted office hours for drop-in or you can schedule an appointment.

 Academic Peer Advisors Kate Davis and Kevin Winnie discuss Pre-Reg Adjustment.